12.30.2023

 When I was a kid, in any movie taking place in a big city, there always be that background extra who was walking a boatload of dogs.
 Like ten dogs all leashed and walking in sync through a bustling intersection.

 I always thought how cool it would be to have that job….but it was a movie…. and there’s no way you can make a living doing that as an adult, right?
-Well turns out, with the right experience and a little world of mouth, it is very possible….
+Well turns out, with the right experience and a little word of mouth, it is very possible….
 I’m not quite there yet, but I can see the potential.
 A year ago it was a bit harder, but now - well, folks these days have other options for pet sitters & dog walkers, but folks these days also love their animals like they are family and just as you’d never allow some random stranger from an app to come in and care for your kid, an experienced person with many years of caring for various animals with various behavioral challenges, puts me in a peak position.
 I’ve kind of made a name for myself here on the blog and social media among animal lovers.

 I’m on the board of a nonprofit that regularly takes on medical case animals in need.
 I volunteer regularly with shelter dogs.
 I help find homes for animals that have been abandoned.
 I also help to educate those that want to learn.